 An example of using this would be when you know there are no issues with your textures there is no point in sending all the texture data you can now just turn it off.

-In MGD V4.6 we created am easy to use device manager that allowed you to connect and install MGD much more easily.
+In MGD v4.6 we created a device manager that allowed you to connect and install MGD much more easily.
 We have now rolled this out to Linux devices as well, so you can easily connect MGD to a Linux device without needing to know the IP address of the device you want to run on.

 VR support in MGD has been improved by adding support for the mutiview extension.
 This extension allows you to reduce the bandwidth in your scene by only sending the geometry once for both of the eyes.

 ChromeOS Support has been added to MGD so you can now use MGD on Chromebook devices.

 - Installing Mali Graphics Debugger on rooted devices is now much simpler.

 - Mali Graphics Debugger can now be installed through the Unreal Engine making the tools easy to use with each other.

 Windows 64-bitFile: Mali_Graphics_Debugger_v188.8.131.52c63be76_Windows_x64.exe (225.14 MB)Windows 32-bitFile: Mali_Graphics_Debugger_v184.108.40.206c63be76_Windows_x86.exe (221.59 MB)Linux 64-bitFile: Mali_Graphics_Debugger_v220.127.116.11c63be76_Linux_x64.tgz (227.26 MB)Linux 32-bitFile: Mali_Graphics_Debugger_v18.104.22.168c63be76_Linux_x86.tgz (228.82 MB)Mac OS X 64-bitFile: Mali_Graphics_Debugger_v22.214.171.124c63be76_MacOSX_x64.dmg (230.76 MB)